Barium X-ray (upper and lower GI)

 Cardiac MR is available at Inova Alexandria Hospital and at Inova MRI Center – Fairfax.
 Recently, Inova Alexandria Hospital was the first hospital in Northern Virginia to receive accreditation for its cardiac MR program from the American College of Radiology.

 This special kind of CT scan visualizes blood flow through the body's arteries and veins.
 We also use the exam to identify aneurysms in the aorta and other major blood vessels.

 Computed tomography (CT) or computed axial tomography (CAT)

 Computed tomography (CT) scanning uses X-rays to take pictures of cross-sections, or "slices," of body tissues and organs from different angles.
 CT scans reveal if tissues in the body are fluid or solid; they are used to diagnose tumors, internal injuries and various other problems.
-Physicians use this innovative technology to help diagnose disease and life-threatening illnesses, including cardiovascular disease and stroke.
+Physicians use this innovative technology to help diagnose disease and life-threatening illnesses, including cardiovascular disease, stroke and chest pain.